usnistgov/minex/minexiii/validation/README.md

     submission does not contain a template matcher:
     - `export MINEXIII_GENERATOR_ONLY=TRUE`
  4. Execute `./validate`
- 5. If successful, sign *and* encrypt the resulting output archive, and e-mail it, along with the encrypting identity's public key, to minex@nist.gov.
-If unsuccessful, correct any errors detailed in the script output and try again.
+ 5. **If successful**, sign *and* encrypt the resulting output archive in a single step, and upload it, along with the encrypting identity's public key, and your original signed evaluation agreement via [the MINEX upload form].
+    If unsuccessful, correct any errors described and try again.

 Submission Contents
 -------------------